 • How will benchmarking improve compliance/performance and reduce costs?

-• Measurement of Accident Statistics against recognised standard.
+• Measurement of Accident Statistics against recognized standards.

 Types Of Health & Safety Benchmarking Process